Hat Nopparat Thara - Mu Koh Phi Phi National Park

 Phi Phi is hot and humid all year round, with peak temperatures around April time.
 The rainy season arrives in May and continues until October.
-High season is November to April inclusive, when it's a little cooler; the peak tourism period spans Christmas and New Year.
+High season is November to April inclusive, when it's a little cooler; the peak holiday period spans Christmas and New Year.

 Around the Phi Phi Islands

 Formerly, the local people called Phi Phi 'Pu Lao Pi Ar Pi'.
 'Pu Lao' means island in the local dialect, and 'Pi Ar Pi' is a kind of sea tree.
 The name was later shortened to 'Ton Pi Pi' and finally became just 'Phi Phi'.
 The area consists of 6 islands, Phi Phi Don, Phi Phi Leh, Bida Nok, Bida Nai, Koh Yung, and Mai Phai islands.
-The islands are approximately 42 kilometres from the Krabi coast and the same distance east of Phuket Island, in the southern Andaman Sea.
+The islands are approximately 42 km from the Krabi coast and the same distance east of Phuket Island, in the southern Andaman Sea.